Frequently Asked Questions

 Below are some of the most frequently asked questions about PTSD service dogs we receive from veterans and their families.
-If you have other questions, please contact us.

 - What are the requirements for a veteran to enter This Able Veteran’s (TAV) service dog program?

 The veteran must submit an application, provide a copy of their DD214. and be under the care of their therapist.
 Their injuries must be a result of their military service.

 - Do veterans pay for their service dog?

 No. Veterans pay nothing for the service dog or Trauma Resiliency program.

 - Do you offer classes for veterans to train their own service dogs?

 No. Knowing how to train a service dog is not the same as putting basic obedience on a pet.
 Not only does the dog’s temperament need to be appropriate for this work, there are many skills which must be trained into the dog.
 Our professional trainers do this by working daily over 12-18 months with our service dogs.